Advertisement

 Stashing

 Stashing is when someone is dating you but keeps you hidden from the important people in their life.
-They don’t introduce you to friends or family and avoid posting about you on social media.
-This can mean that the person isn’t serious about the relationship or they want to keep their options open.
+They don’t introduce you to friends or family, and avoid posting about you on social media.
+This can mean that the person isn’t serious about the relationship, or they want to keep their options open.
 It means they don’t plan on being with you long-term or don’t see you as “the one.”
 If you’re in this kind of situation, remember: you deserve much better.

 Zombieing

 Just when you thought they were gone for good, they rise from the dead—welcome to zombieing.
 This happens when someone who ghosted you suddenly reappears in your life, acting as if nothing happened.
 Zombies often come back because they’re curious if you’re still interested, or they want to see if they can still get your attention.
-It’s confusing and usually not worth your time.
+It’s confusing and not worth your time.

 Slow Fade

 The slow fade is ghosting’s sneakier sibling.
 Instead of disappearing all at once, they gradually pull away, reducing communication bit by bit until it eventually fades to nothing.
-People use the slow fade when they want to avoid confrontation but can’t bring themselves to ghost someone outright cause that’s too abrupt.
-It’s a way to end things quietly, hoping you’ll just get the hint, instead of having an actual conversation about it.
+People use the slow fade when they want to avoid confrontation but can’t bring themselves to ghost someone outright because that’s too abrupt.
+It’s a way to end things quietly, hoping you’ll just get the hint instead of having an actual conversation about it.

 Fleabagging